Auditions

 We welcome and encourage performers of ALL races, ages, gender identities, abilities, body types and ethnicities to audition.

-There is a small stipend offered
+There is a $100 stipend offered